ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `step` value is one greater than the job's current step, then the Helper proceeds.

-If it is equal to the current step (e.g., the Leader has resent the previous request), then the Helper MAY attempt to recover by sending the same response as it did for the previous `AggregationJobContinueReq`, without performing any additional work on the aggregation job.
-In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see {{aggregation-step-skew-recovery}}).
+The Helper may receive multiple copies of a continuation request for a given step.
+The Helper MAY attempt to recover by sending the same response as it did for the previous `AggregationJobContinueReq`, without performing any additional work on the aggregation job.
+It is illegal to rewind or reset the state of an aggregation job, so in this case it MUST verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see
+{{aggregation-step-skew-recovery}}).

 If the Helper does not wish to attempt recovery, or if the step has some other value, the Helper MUST fail the job with error `stepMismatch`.